Willgoss Choral Composition Prize 2019-20

-There will be only one winner of the Prize.
-The Prize opens on 8 August 2016 and closes on 31 January 2017 and applications must be submitted during this period of time.
+There will be only one winner of the Prize awarded.
+The Prize opens on 29 July 2019 and closes on 31 January 2020 and applications must be submitted during this period of time.

 How the Winner is Chosen